 - the information relates to providing information to an international sporting organisation (for example the IOC, FINA, IAAF) for the purposes of administering or assisting sport and sporting competition

-- the information relates to a sports drug and/or safety matter or is otherwise relevant to the functions of the World Anti‑Doping Authority
+- the information relates to an anti-doping and/or safety matter or is otherwise relevant to the functions of the World Anti‑Doping Authority

 - the information is provided in the management of travel or logistics for administrating staff, athletes and teams